suhdanny/the-odin-project/shopping-cart/README.md

 # Fashion E-Commerce Website

-This single-page application was built with React, Tailwind + DaisyUI, and Firebase.
+This single-page application was built with React, FakeStore API, Tailwind + DaisyUI, and Firebase.

 ## Features